-To help you get the best deals on Black Friday and during the rest of the holiday shopping season, we've put together a list of Black Friday strategies to follow.
+To help you get the best deals on Black Friday and during the rest of the holiday shopping season, we've put together a list of strategies to follow.
 Check out our guide below and learn when to start watching for Black Friday deals, how to keep your budget intact, and how to avoid disappointment.

-Once you've figured out how much you're willing to spend, make a list of all the people you're shopping for.
+After you've figured out how much you're willing to spend, make a list of all the people you're shopping for.
 That'll help you dole out appropriate amounts for each gift.
 Then, get an idea of what you'd like to buy for your recipients.
-Keep it as nonspecific as you can and be flexible with your shopping — doing so will help to shield you from missing deals, or from buying offers that aren't that great.
+Keep things as nonspecific as you can and be flexible with your shopping — doing so will help shield you from missing deals, mediocre savings, or even inventory selling out.

 Check Prices Before Black Friday

-This step might seem like a waste — after all, if Black Friday has good deals, why do you need to look at prices now?
+This step might seem like a waste.
+After all, if Black Friday has good deals, why do you need to look at prices before then?
 But the truth is, by checking up on pricing for the items on your list now, you'll have more confidence in the offers you see during Black Friday.
 And since some retailers are pushing early Black Friday deals, you may even be able to snag these offers ahead of time, and avoid website crashes and crushing crowds on the big day itself.

 Familiarize yourself with the Black Friday ads.
 Check the circulars for your favorite stores first, but don't ignore the ones from places you might not normally shop!
 While it's easy to buy a new Echo device from Amazon, stores like Staples or Best Buy could have better savings locally.
 Make note of any restrictions, including deals that only run until a certain time or on a certain day.